DanielOram/gulp-test/README.md

 Make sure you have `gulp` installed globally before installing the node modules.

 ###npm
-    `npm install -g gulp`
+    npm install -g gulp
-    `npm install`
+    npm install

 #Running
 To run the gulp tasks just execute the following

-    `gulp`
+    gulp

 ###Sass
 All sass files inside of the `/sass` directory will be outputted to the `/css` directory.

 ###Typescript
-All typescript files inside of the '/src` directory will be outputted to the `/dist' directory.
+All typescript files inside of the `/src` directory will be outputted to the `/dist` directory.